DecentralizedDerivatives/Deriveth/README.md

 # Deriveth
-Deriveth is a Customized Derivatives Contract based on the Decentralized Derivatives Oracles.
+Deriveth is a Customized Swap Contract based on the DDA Oracles.
-The following contracts and products are available on the Ropsten test network.
+The following contracts and products are available for review and on the Ropsten test network.

 Join us on our slack: https://deriveth.slack.com/